netpump

 Usage

-Screenshot of netpump in direct client mode
+Screenshot of netpump in direct mode

 netpump client

-Diagram of netpump operating in browser client mode
+Diagram of netpump operating in browser mode

-Browser client mode
+Browser mode

 1. Enable hotspot on your phone or tablet and connect your machine to it.